27 Best Travel Planning Tools and Apps

 Get customer reviews before you commit

-We’re full-time RV travelers and are always looking for tools that can help make our road trips easier to plan.
+We’re full-time travelers and are always looking for tools that can help make our road trips easier to plan.
 One of my favorite apps is TripAdvisor.
 I love that I can use it on my phone or laptop to accomplish more than one task.

 The first thing I use it for is to find campgrounds.